Neutron skin and halo in medium and heavy nuclei within the extended Thomas-Fermi theory: Introduction

 where $R_q$ is the half-density radius and $a_q$ is the diffuseness parameter of the distribution.
 Here $q=n$ is for neutron and $q=p$ for proton distributions.
 There are two opposite pictures in description of a two-component finite Fermi system with 2pF.
 The first one is the so-called "neutron skin-type" distribution having the neutron half-density radius larger than the proton half-density radius, $R_n>R_p$, and equal diffuseness parameters $a_n=a_p$.
 The second one is the "neutron halo-type" distribution having $R_n=R_p$ and $a_n>a_p$.
 A mixture of the neutron "skin-type" and "halo-type" distributions having $R_n>R_p$ and $a_n>a_p$ is also possible.
 It is found that the experimental data can be reproduced by a variety of these 2pF distributions with different values of $R_n-R_p$ and $a_n-a_p$ \cite{waviroce10}.
 In that sense there is an ambiguity in theoretical description of the experimental data.

 In the present paper we study this ambiguity within the extended Thomas-Fermi approximation (ETFA) based on the direct variational method.
 The nucleon densities $\rho_q(r)$ are generated by the profile functions which are obtained from the requirement that the energy of the nucleus should be stationary with respect to variations of these profiles.
+The profile functions fulfill the leptodermous conditions and take into account some asymmetry of the nucleon distributions like in real nuclei.